MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 To use Visual Mail Flow, you need either the email's Message ID *or* the Network Message ID.
 You can locate either the message ID or the network message ID by opening the email in question, go to **File** -> **Properties** -> **Internet headers**.
 You can parse through the headers to find either the message ID or network ID.
 Alternatively, you can copy/paste the entire internet header box and use a tool like [Message Header Analyzer](https://mha.azurewebsites.net/) to parse this information for you.

+> [!NOTE]
-Ensure the submitted messages are within the age range of 1 to 90 days.
+> Ensure the submitted messages are within the age range of 1 to 90 days.

 - **Message ID**: Found in the email header with the "Message-ID:" token.
 Users can provide this information to help investigate specific messages.
 Be sure to include the full message ID.
 This might include angle brackets (<>).
 Although the form varies depending on the email system, here's an example of what a message ID would look like: `<08f1e0f806a47b4ac109109ae6ef@server.domain>`.
 - **Network Message ID**: Found in the email header with the "X-MS-Exchange-Organization-Network-Message-Id:" token.
 An example of a network message ID is `4d4c1224-7398-4e8e-949f-ce1932c4ab9d`.